MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/run-powerapps-on-mobile.md

 ---
-title: Run canvas app and model-driven apps on Power Apps mobile | Microsoft Docs
+title: Run canvas apps or model-driven apps on Power Apps mobile | Microsoft Docs
-description: Learn how to run canvas and model-driven apps on a mobile device.
+description: Learn how to install and run a canvas or model-driven app on a mobile device.
 author: mduelae

 ms.component: pa-user